 Sarah Boyce Donaldson lived with Elizabeth Boyce Donaldson’s uncle Albert Douglas and his wife Sarah Pierce Douglas née Boyce at the bakery in Middle Hill Egham.
 She married William Simmonds in June quarter 1886 in Windsor district, they had 5 children, William died in June quarter 1911, and Sarah in March quarter 1917 in Windsor district.

 Eliza Ann Donaldson stayed with John Donaldson’s sister Eliza Godefroy née Donaldson and her husband Samuel David Godefroy at Rickling in Essex.
 She married Thomas James Hayes in September quarter 1908 in Romford district.
 Eliza had become a subpostmaster.
 Thomas however died on 29th June 1914 at Great Warley, Essex.
-Eliza died in October quarter 1951 in Southend district.
+In 1939 she was living in Swanscombe, Kent.
+Eliza died on 11th November 1951 at Westcliff-on-Sea, Essex

 Martha Boyce Donaldson stayed with John’s brother George Donaldson, also a farm bailiff in Thorpe, near Egham, Surrey.
 She became a nurse but by 1891 had TB and was a patient in Friedenfels, later Eversfield Hospital, in St Leonard's, Sussex.
 She must have improved as by 1911 she was a cook to the Stiff family in Wimbledon and died unmarried in July quarter 1928 in Kingston district.